 If a member passes away, the administrator of their estate has two options for retiring the member’s capital credits account:

-Click the link below to complete the Estate Retirement Form to apply to receive a deceased member's capital credits.
+Click below to download the Application for Decedent Member's Capital Credits Form to apply to receive a deceased member's capital credits.